Moltivie/the-t3-stack/README.md

 # T3 CRUD APP

 > For the picky ones, everything inside the repository is free to use.
-> No "damage" will be affected to me. 😊
+> No "damage" will affect me. 😊

 # What is this?